Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 |Celapher|Devourer|East of Vedlt|
 |Intangir||Triangle Island|

 Triangle Island is located in the north west corner of the map.
 Intangir is invisible and asleep at the start of the fight, so simply run from this fight to add it to the Veldt for now.
 Alternatively, you can attempt to beat him at this time as well.
+This fight will be available until you move into the World of Ruin at the end of the Floating Continent.

 **![image](https://user-images.githubusercontent.com/120497130/223472627-811613a0-549d-4b6f-a27a-17b12273ef74.png) [Intangible!
 (10)](https://retroachievements.org/achievement/6024)**
 _Defeat Intangir in his homeland, no instant death moves, no dances_